SAML-Toolkits/php-saml/README.md

 $auth->logout();   // Method that sent the Logout Request.
 ```

-Also there are three optional parameters that can be set:
+Also there are six optional parameters that can be set:
+* `$returnTo` - The target URL the user should be returned to after logout.
+* `$parameters` - Extra parameters to be added to the GET.
 * `$name_id` - That will be used to build the LogoutRequest.
 If `name_id` parameter is not set and the auth object processed a
 SAML Response with a `NameId`, then this `NameId` will be used.
 * `$session_index` - SessionIndex that identifies the session of the user.
-* `$strict` - True if we want to stay (returns the url string) False to redirect.
+* `$stay` - True if we want to stay (returns the url string) False to redirect.
+* `$nameIdFormat` - The NameID Format will be set in the LogoutRequest.

 The Logout Request will be sent signed or unsigned based on the security
 info of the `advanced_settings.php` (`'logoutRequestSigned'`).